 Basic or Named Perils home insurance

-This kind of policy, sometimes called a Standard policy, is exactly as it is named: Only named perils – those listed on the policy – are covered.
+This kind of policy, sometimes called a Standard policy, is exactly as it is named: Only named perils that are listed on the policy are covered.
 This kind of policy is typically less costly, however, the perils that are covered are limited to those named only.